prithupareek/15418-Final-Project/logs.md

 ### Prithu & Omkar
 - Resizing Images (Small is 500x500; Medium is 1000x1000; Large is 5000x5000)
 - Density Images are still 5000x5000
+- Planning on sampling 2%, 5%, 10% of the number of pixels for each map